ndcollica/RealFT/README.md

 # RealFT

 ## Problem
 NFT’s have a bad rep. NFT’s sold for thousands are now worthless.
 The general public feels they are just meaningless jpegs they can right click and copy at will.
-They don’t know they can use RealFT’s to enhance the real world value of their physical property.
+They don’t know they can use RealFT’s to enhance the real world value of their property.

 ## Solution
 RealFT solves this problem by allowing anyone to turn their property into a RealFT collection.
 They can create provenance by adding experiences with VIP’s.
 They can add maintenance records, verifiable credentials for luxury property, and I’m sure people will think of much more.